smudge/brdiff/README.md

 Such an image subtraction function may be useful when performing [multispectral image subtraction](https://www.si.edu/MCIImagingStudio/Multispectral) to help emphasize areas of an object containing a specific material.
-Unlike a normal differencing function (resulting in a greyscale output), a red-blue difference will distinguish positive signals (blue) from their inverse (red).
+Unlike a normal differencing function (resulting in a greyscale output), a blue-red difference will distinguish positive signals (blue) from their inverse (red).

 ## Installing

-Grab the [latest release](https://github.com/smudge/rbdiff/releases/latest).
+Grab the [latest release](https://github.com/smudge/brdiff/releases/latest).
 As of now, this is built for *macOS only* and has no GUI.
 You'll want to make the binary executable by running this
 command:

 ```
-chmod +x rbdiff
+chmod +x brdiff
 ```

 You may also choose to build from source (instructions below).